Nursing Homes

 • Weight loss

-Older adults or their family members can visit several homes to get a sense of the overall feeling and quality of care.
-A visit may last an hour or two and involve talking with the admissions staff, nursing home administrators, directors of nursing, and social workers.
+Older adults and their families can visit several nursing homes to get a feel for the care and environment.
+A visit usually takes one to two hours.
+You can talk with admissions staff, administrators, nursing directors, and social workers.

 Questions to Ask When Visiting a Nursing Home